-Assault weapons have been used in many high-profile shooting incidents, including the 2012 mass shooting at Sandy Hook Elementary School in Newtown, Connecticut, the 2012 Aurora, Colorado movie theater shooting and the 1999 Columbine High School massacre in that state, as well as the 1993 office shooting at the 101 California Street building in San Francisco.2 In fact, a review of 62 mass shootings between 1982 and 2012 by Mother Jones found that assault weapons were recovered in almost a quarter of them.3 A review of mass shootings between January 2009 and January 2013 by Mayors Against Illegal Guns found that incidents where assault weapons or large capacity ammunition magazines were used resulted in 135% more people shot and 57% more killed, compared to other mass shootings.4
+Assault weapons have been used in many tragic, high-profile shootings, including the nation’s most deadly mass shooting at the Pulse nightclub in Orlando, Florida in 2016, which left 49 dead and 53 injured.2 Other examples include the 2012 Sandy Hook Elementary School shooting in Newtown, Connecticut (28 dead, 2 injured), the 2012 movie theater shooting in Aurora, Colorado (12 dead, 58 injured), the 1999 Columbine High School massacre (15 dead, 24 injured), and the 1993 office shooting at the 101 California Street building in San Francisco (9 dead, 6 injured).3 In fact, a review of 62 mass shootings between 1982 and 2012 by Mother Jones found that assault weapons were recovered in almost a quarter of them.4

-A study analyzing FBI data shows that 20% of the law enforcement officers killed in the line of duty from 1998 to 2001 were killed with assault weapons.6 Anecdotal evidence from law enforcement leaders suggests that military-style assault weapons are increasingly being used against law enforcement by drug dealers and gang members.7 In response, law enforcement agencies are upgrading their arsenals to include more assault weapons.8 A 2007 report by the International Association of Chiefs of Police recommended that Congress enact an effective ban on military-style assault weapons in order to curb the ability of criminals to “outgun” law enforcement officers.9
+Assault weapons also pose a threat to law enforcement.
+A study analyzing FBI data showed that 20% of the law enforcement officers killed in the line of duty from 1998 to 2001 were killed with assault weapons.7 According to a survey by the Police Executive Research Forum (PERF), “Thirty-seven percent of the police agencies responding…reported that they have seen noticeable increases in criminals’ use of assault weapons” since the expiration of the federal assault weapons ban in 2004.8 A 2007 report by the International Association of Chiefs of Police recommended that Congress enact an effective ban on military-style assault weapons in order to curb the ability of individuals to “outgun” law enforcement officers.9

-A strong majority of Americans, including gun owners, consistently support laws prohibiting assault weapons.
-For example, a poll conducted in December 2012 found that 62% of Americans favored banning military-style assault weapons.11 In another survey, 67% of Field & Stream readers polled did not consider assault weapons to be legitimate sporting guns.12
+A majority of Americans consistently support laws prohibiting assault weapons.
+As of June 2016, 57% of Americans polled supported a ban on assault weapons.13 A poll conducted in December 2012 found that 62% of Americans favored this policy.14 In a survey from 2003, 67% of Field & Stream readers polled did not consider assault weapons to be legitimate sporting guns.15

 Summary of Federal Law

-Despite its limited duration, studies show that the federal assault weapon ban resulted in a marked decrease in the use of assault weapons and large capacity ammunition magazines in crime.
-One study found that in several major cities, the share of recovered crime guns that were assault weapons declined by at least 32% after the federal ban was adopted.16 Another study found that the expiration of the federal assault weapon ban likely contributed to increased drug-trafficking related violence in Mexico, which often involves semi-automatic assault rifles sold in the U.S, as noted above.
-The authors of that study found that after the federal ban expired, there was a 40% increase in homicide rates in areas in Mexico along the Texas, New Mexico and Arizona borders compared to areas along the California border.17 California bans assault weapons under state law while the other border states do not.
+Despite its limited duration, studies show that the federal assault weapons ban resulted in a marked decrease in the use of assault weapons and large capacity ammunition magazines in crime.
+One study found that in several major cities, the share of recovered crime guns that were assault weapons declined by at least 32% after the federal ban was adopted.19 A 2011 investigation by the Washington Post analyzed data kept by the Virginia State Police and found a clear decline in the percentage of crime guns that were equipped with large capacity ammunition magazines after the federal ban was enacted.
+The percentage reached a low of 10% in 2004 and then steadily climbed after the ban expired — by 2010, the percentage was close to 22%.20 As noted above, several studies have shown that the expiration of the federal assault weapons ban was also associated with increased drug-trafficking-related gun violence in Mexico, which often involves assault weapons first sold in the US.

-The 1994 Act did suffer from notable limitations, however.
-The two-feature test and the inclusion of some features that were purely cosmetic in nature created a loophole that allowed manufacturers to successfully circumvent the law by making minor modifications to the weapons they already produced.
+The 1994 act did suffer from notable limitations, however.
+The two-feature test and the inclusion of some purely cosmetic features created a loophole that allowed manufacturers to successfully circumvent the law by making minor modifications to the weapons they already produced.
 The law also did not prohibit the continued transfer or possession of assault weapons manufactured before the law’s effective date.
-Manufacturers took advantage of this loophole by boosting production of assault weapons in the months leading up to the ban, creating a legal stockpile of these items.
+Manufacturers took advantage of this loophole by boosting production of assault weapons in the months leading up to the ban, creating a legal stockpile of these guns.

-In 1998, ATF announced that semiautomatic rifles capable of accepting large capacity ammunition magazines “are not generally recognized as particularly suitable for or readily adaptable to sporting purposes and are therefore not importable.”21 However, a 2011 report by three U.S. Senators found that, “Since the Clinton Administration’s efforts, the Gun Control Act of 1968’s prohibition against non-sporting firearms has not been aggressively enforced, and many military-style, non-sporting rifles have flowed into the United States civilian market.”22
+In 1998, ATF announced that semiautomatic rifles capable of accepting large capacity ammunition magazines “are not generally recognized as particularly suitable for or readily adaptable to sporting purposes and are therefore not importable.”24 However, a 2011 report by three U.S. senators found that, “Since the Clinton Administration’s efforts, the Gun Control Act of 1968’s prohibition against non-sporting firearms has not been aggressively enforced, and many military-style, non-sporting rifles have flowed into the United States civilian market.”25

 Summary of State Law

-Assault weapon bans can be categorized according to: (1) the definition(s) of “assault weapon”; (2) the activities that are prohibited; (3) whether pre-ban weapons are grandfathered; (4) whether grandfathered weapons must be registered; and (5) how transfer and possession of grandfathered weapons are treated.
+Assault weapons bans can be categorized according to: (1) the definition(s) of “assault weapon”; (2) the activities that are prohibited; (3) whether pre-ban weapons are grandfathered; (4) whether grandfathered weapons must be registered; and (5) how transportation, transfer, and possession of grandfathered weapons are treated.